 Christopher Germer, PhD,

-is a clinical psychologist in private practice, a clinical instructor in psychology at Harvard Medical School, and a founding faculty member of the Institute for Meditation and Psychotherapy.
+is a clinical psychologist in private practice, a lecturer on psychiatry (part-time), and a founding faculty member of the Institute for Meditation and Psychotherapy.
 He leads workshops internationally on mindfulness and self-compassion, and is author of The Mindful Path to Self-Compassion.

 Self-compassion is the heart of mindfulness.
 It is warmhearted, connected presence during difficult moments in our lives.
 Self-compassion provides emotional strength and resilience that allows us to admit our shortcomings, motivate ourselves with encouragement, forgive ourselves when needed, care for others, and be more fully ourselves.
 Rapidly expanding research shows that self-compassion is strongly associated with emotional well-being, lower levels of anxiety and depression, healthy habits such as diet and exercise, and more satisfying personal relationships.